nginxinc/nginx-gateway-fabric/docs/proposals/observability.md

 - [`otel_trace`](https://nginx.org/en/docs/ngx_otel_module.html#otel_trace): enable tracing and set sampler rate
 - [`otel_trace_context`](https://nginx.org/en/docs/ngx_otel_module.html#otel_trace_context): export, inject, propagate, ignore.
 - [`otel_span_name`](https://nginx.org/en/docs/ngx_otel_module.html#otel_span_name)
-- [`otel_span_attr`](https://nginx.org/en/docs/ngx_otel_module.html#otel_span_attr): these span attributes will be merged with any set at the global level in the `GatewaySettings` config.
+- [`otel_span_attr`](https://nginx.org/en/docs/ngx_otel_module.html#otel_span_attr): these span attributes will be merged with any set at the global level in the `NginxProxy` config.

 Tracing will be disabled by default.
 The Application Developer will be able to use this Policy to enable and configure tracing for their routes.
-This Policy will only be applied if the OTel endpoint has been set by the Cluster Operator on the [Gateway Settings](gateway-settings.md).
+This Policy will only be applied if the OTel endpoint has been set by the Cluster Operator on the [NginxProxy](gateway-settings.md).

 Ratio and parent-based tracing should be supported as shown in the [nginx-otel examples](https://github.com/nginxinc/nginx-otel?tab=readme-ov-file#examples).